- American (46)

 Second, there are certain things that I don't allow to cloud or color my thoughts / opinions / evaluations where mechanical devices (especially guns) are concerned.
 They are (in no particular order), nationalistic pride, "collector" value, "legendary" status, the opinions of long-gone hack gun writers, rarity or "provenance".
 In other words, there are no sacred cows.

-Third, for those who need things literally spelled out for them, I'll type this v-e-r-y s-l-o-w-l-y: I am NOT comparing any classic-era American double to any best-quality double, from anywhere.
+Third, for those who need things literally spelled out for them, or those whose reading comprehension isn't all it could be, I'll type this v-e-r-y s-l-o-w-l-y: I am NOT comparing any classic-era American double to any best-quality double, from anywhere.

 Now that the disclaimers are out of the way, let's get on with it.